saicharansom/PrivAware-A-Privacy-Centric-Voice-Assistant-for-Ethical-Ad-Experiences/README.md

 ## Installation

-To get started with NeptuneX, ensure you have Docker installed on your system.
+To get started with PrivAware, ensure you have Docker installed on your system.
 The project comes packaged with a Dockerfile for easy setup and a `requirements.txt` file for managing Python dependencies.

 ### Steps